jjensen/luaplus51-all/Src/Modules/LuaMacro/readme.md

       return res
     end)

-We're just using the getter `next` method to skip any irritating whitespace, but building up the substitution without a putter, just manipulating the raw token list.  `qw` takes a plain list of words, separated by spaces (and maybe commas) and makes it into a list of strings.
+We're using the getter `next` method to skip any whitespace, but building up the substitution without a putter, just manipulating the raw token list.  `qw` takes a plain list of words, separated by spaces (and maybe commas) and makes it into a list of strings.
 That is,

     qw(one two three)